 Australia has a network of Public Phones throughout the country.
 They are easily recognized by the orange and blue Telstra emblem.
+The cost of local calls is 50 cents (AUD) with most phones accepting coins and prepaid telephone cards.
 Long distance call charges vary depending on time of day and distance.